 2018 – Tackling the Illegal Killing of Birds in Croatia and Serbia

-In 2018, Champions of the Flyway will for the first time focus on two countries as we confront the illegal killing of birds in Croatia and Serbia.
+In 2018, Champions of the Flyway first time focused on two countries as we confronted the illegal killing of birds in Croatia and Serbia.

 Joining forces with Biom (BirdLife Croatia) and Bird Protection and Study Society of Serbia (BirdLife Serbia), this project aims to protect critically important passages in the eastern and western Mediterranean Flyways as well as the Adriatic Flyway.
-More than 50,000 quails have been illegally shot in the area, together with numerous waterbirds and the occasional raptors and other soaring birds.
+More than 50,000 quails have been illegally shot in the area, together with numerous waterbirds, raptors and other soaring birds.
 We must act now to protect these critical migration routes.

 One of the most widespread issues, common for both countries, is the illegal use of tape lures during quail hunting.
 The problem is often ignored by law enforcement officers because it is practiced during night and on weekends.
 Due to low motivation and inadequate capacities within environmental and hunting inspections and the police, governmental control has been ineffectual.

 In the meantime, BPSSS in Serbia has established an effective team in combating illegal killing of birds and Biom in Croatia has been locally successful by taking legal action but they are still struggling to get the wider recognition of the issue among responsible constituents.